 Exhibit I provides actual and projected experience using current assumptions.
 Actual experience is provided from inception through 2018 and then projected on a seriatim basis for 75 years using the current assumptions described above in Section 6.
 The actual experience and projections have been restated to reflect a rate level approved in Maryland on a nationwide basis.
 The restated nationwide projections assume the previously approved rate increases in Maryland were implemented on each policy's first anniversary on or after the effective date of the increase.
 The after increase projected experience reflects the requested increase on a seriatim basis.
-The projections reflecting the rate increase assume that the increase is effective on each policy's first anniversary on or after January 1, 2020, but no sooner than 12 months after the prior rate increase was effective.
-The projections reflecting the rate increase also assume that no increase is applied to policyholders subject to the attained age carve-out, with the exception of the projection of future CPI-U offers elected by policyholders.
+The projections reflecting the rate increase is effective on each policy's first anniversary on or after the prior rate increase was effective.
+The projections reflections reflecting the rate increase also assume that no increase is applied to policyholders subject to the attained age carve-out.